 The design process using the STF interface might look like this, for example:

-For lighting design the building or individual rooms are exported into STF
+- The architect creates the building in his CAD software.
+For lighting design the building or individual rooms are exported into STF.

-• After importing the STF file, the lighting designer finds all this information in DIALux.
+- After importing the STF file, the lighting designer finds all these information in DIALux.
 No room needs to be reconstructed.

 Some of the programs which support the STF interface are listed here (in alphabetical order, with no guarantee that this is complete):